Picture of a hand holding a lightbulb with the text "teaching the scientific method"

 Powered By ConvertKit

-After our thorough vocabulary lesson I like to put what they have learned to practice with a quick lab or hands on activity.
-You can do a quick online search and come up with many great ideas.
+After our thorough vocabulary lesson, I like to put what they have learned into practice with a quick lab or hands-on activity.
+Many quick, easy, and engaging science experiments can be used to teach the scientific method.
 I typically did this quick and easy Rock Observation Lab which is in my TpT store.
-I like to pick something that is fairly quick and relatively easy so that the students are able to navigate it without great difficulty.
+I like to pick something fairly quick and relatively easy so that the students can navigate it without great difficulty.
 Another one I did was a simple sink or float lab.
 Students would bring in an object from home and we would test to see if they would sink or float in water.
 The key is to keep it simple while introducing the scientific method.

 Text says: Teacher and student directions: a quick and engaging lab to teach the steps of the scientific method.
 Two worksheets are pictured that include directions